UdaySagar25/scala-spark/articleFiles/17-2-25/encodeCsv.md

 ### How to safely read the files that are encoded?
 If you know the encoding of the csv file, then we can directly apply that, else we can apply `UTF-8` which is capable of supporting multiple languages nad special characters.

-Assume, we have a csv file which is UTF-8 encoded.
+Consider the csv file `empSalary.csv` which is UTF-8 encoded.

 ```csv
 Name, Nationality, Salary